galanodel2010/ee462/Project_2/evaluation.md

 **Part B: Modeling and Simulation**

-- The designed PWM system is capable of applying four-quadrant operation
+- The designed PWM system is capable of applying four-quadrant operation, and these modes are clearly demonstrated (both with simulation results and with theoretical information).
--
-All three models are running properly without errors (3pts)
+- The system successfully driven with 0.6 duty cycle (with constant DC voltage), and the required waveforms are presented.
+- The system is combined with the diode-rectifier, and the change in drive characteristics is well presented with enough comments.

+**Part C: Open Loop Control**

+- Forward Motoring at Rated Speed:
+    - Required duty cycle for rated speed is calculated correctly.
-- All three models are consistent with each other.
-(3pts)
+    - The required plots are presented with additional comments.

+- Rated Speed to Half Speed Step Response:

 **Part-1**
 - Analysis and results (3pts)